 Millennial Scientific has received Small Business Innovation Research (SBIR) Phase 1 grant from the National Center for Complementary and Integrative Health, U.S. National Institutes of Health (NIH).
-This SBIR phase 1 project focuses on the development and deployment of innovative solid phase extraction cartridges that incorporate electrically-conducting all-carbon spherical microparticles.
-Under an applied voltage, this material will facilitate selectively separation and detection of tannins – a class of nuisance compounds prevalent in plant extracts.
+This SBIR Phase 1 project focuses on the development and deployment of innovative solid-phase extraction cartridges that incorporate electrically-conducting all-carbon spherical microparticles.
+Under an applied voltage, this material will facilitate selective separation and detection of tannins – a class of nuisance compounds prevalent in plant extracts.

-Millennial Scientific is leveraging it’s patented nanomaterials and nanofabrication technologies to develop NanoPak-C, a highly differentiated all-carbon chromatography packing materials, using carbon nanomaterials (carbon nanotubes, graphene, fullerenes) as starting material, with a superior separation performance of aromatic compounds at a significantly lower cost.
-The attractive, noncovalent interactions due to pi bond stacking between aromatic rings of analyte and pi bond network on carbon nanomaterials improves separation efficiencies.
+Millennial Scientific is leveraging its patented nanomaterials and nanofabrication technologies to develop NanoPak-C, a highly differentiated all-carbon chromatography packing material, using carbon nanomaterials (carbon nanotubes, graphene, fullerenes) as starting material with a superior separation performance of aromatic compounds at a significantly lower cost.
+The attractive, noncovalent interactions due to pi bond stacking between aromatic rings of analyte and pi bond network on carbon nanomaterials improve separation efficiencies.

 The SBIR Phase 1 award exploited the electrical conductivity of the microspheres.
 A prototype cartridge deposited with Nano-PakC will be used to identify conditions that selectively and repeatedly remove tannins from natural product extracts under applied electric voltage.
-Additionally, the award will determine parameters that will enable electrospray ionization and detection of the analyte by mass spectrometry to monitor the removal of nuisance compound.
-The scientific insights from the phase 1 activities will lay foundation for the scale up of this product as well as apply it for the removal of other nuisance compounds.
+Additionally, the award will determine parameters that will enable electrospray ionization and detection of the analyte by mass spectrometry to monitor the removal of the nuisance compounds.
+The scientific insights from the phase 1 activities will lay the foundation for the scale-up of this product as well as apply it for the removal of other nuisance compounds.

 More information at: